All Episodes

 But hold on to this moment, Sean.

-Because it's a rarity.
+It's dead because it's a rarity.

-I am going to agree with you from the standpoint that what was done was inexcusable because it was favoritism in the media, and it had no place in it for a presidential election.
+I am going to agree with you from the standpoint that what was done was inexcusable because it was favoritism in the media and it had no place in it for a presidential election.

-And that's not what people on both sides were doing, but especially the left over the last couple of days.
+You got to call balls and strikes, and that's not what people on both sides are doing, but especially the left over the last couple of days.

-They ain't calling balls and strikes, and they're wrong.
+They ain't calling balls and strikes and they're wrong.

 You're right, and it's your day.